ebullient/monster-combat/README.md

 # Monster Combat

-This application had a few purposes:
+TLDR; This application had a few purposes:

 1. to teach me, a rookie Dungeon Master, how D&D combat rules work (specifically, [D&D 5e](https://www.dndbeyond.com/sources/basic-rules/combat))
 2. to explore usage and capabilities of metrics libraries, starting with [Micrometer](https://micrometer.io)
 3. to mess with metrics and spring boot applications with Kubernetes, Prometheus, and Grafana.

+You can read more here [Monsters in combat: exploring application metrics with D&D](https://jaxenter.com/metrics-dnd-173311.html)

-Additional notes:
+Additional Notes:

 * The Spring application also uses WebFlux (no Tomcat).
 * The Quarkus application uses the micrometer core library

-Application metrics are contained in one injectable class, `CombatMetrics.java` in the core library.
+One injectable class, `CombatMetrics.java` in the core library, defines metrics gathered using micrometer.
+This class is used by both the Spring and Quarkus-micrometer applications to collect custom metrics.
 I wanted metrics definitions to be easy to find, and easy to change.
-This choice means I'm not making extensive use of annotation-based configurations, but for what I'm attempting, I'm ok with that trade-off.
+This choice means I'm not making extensive use of annotation-based configurations, but I think the result is clear and concise, and much less invasive than annotations would have been.

 ## Getting started